alou64/mapocracy-api/README.md

 ### Description

 Mapocracy is an application that allows users to create and vote on polls in their geographic area and represent their votes on a map.
-Mapocracy API serives as the back-end for Mapocracy.
+Mapocracy API serves as the back-end for Mapocracy.
 It was created with Python, Flask, SQLAlchemy, and PostgreSQL.

 ### Front-end Repository